hllinas/Stats-to-AI-Timeline/README.md

 - `Historia.Rmd` – R Markdown file with the full timeline script
 - `Historia.html` – Interactive timeline in HTML format, generated from the R Markdown file
 - `script.js` – JavaScript code used in the `r2d3` visualization
 - `DataBase.xlsx` – Excel file containing the historical data
+- `Timeline1.png` – Static image preview of the timeline (non-interactive version)
 - `.Rhistory` – R console command history

 > When you hover the mouse pointer over the tip of each arrow, a tooltip displays the description of the historical event, as specified in the Excel file.